-Having a chronic lung disease means that you are in the high-risk category for severe illness and complications from COVID-19.
+Having a chronic lung disease means that you may be in the high-risk category for severe illness and complications from COVID-19.
 Because there is currently no vaccine to prevent illness or a specific treatment available, it is more important than ever for you to follow all the guidelines to minimize your risk of infection – with a huge emphasis on staying home and physically distanced from others.
 We know that isn’t easy.

 That is why we are here to help you get the answers you need to stay safe during this unsettling time.
-There is so much information out there so we narrowed it down to five essential things we think every person living with chronic lung disease to know.
+There is so much information out there so we narrowed it down to five essential things we think every person living with chronic lung disease should know.

 - Lung health emergencies are still emergencies.
 If you are having a flare-up from your lung disease or experiencing new symptoms that trouble you – call your doctor and come up with a plan together.